(888) 448-0302 Talk to a recovery specialist 24/7

 Medication

-Due to a lack of research, it’s not well known which medications are most suited to treating people with dual diagnosis.
-However, some FDA-approved medicines for substance use disorder can help with the management of cravings for certain types of substances.
-For instance, the smoking cessation drug Zyban can help to efficiently reduce symptoms of depression.
+Due to a lack of research, which medications are most suited to treating people with dual diagnosis is not well known.
+However, some FDA-approved medicines for substance use disorder can help manage cravings for certain substances.
+For instance, the smoking cessation drug Zyban can help to reduce symptoms of depression efficiently.
 Zyban can also mitigate cravings for crystal methamphetamine.
 Further research into medication is essential.

 Behavioral Therapy